Next step · Thailand

 What happens to my French SAS or SARL when I leave France?

 The company remains a French legal entity subject to Impôt sur les Sociétés (IS) regardless of where you live.
 As a non-resident shareholder, dividends you receive from the company are subject to French withholding tax — 30% flat under domestic law (12.8% IR + 17.2% social charges), or a lower rate if a double taxation agreement applies.
-France has no comprehensive DTA with Thailand as of 2026, so the domestic 30% rate applies.
-This is one of the strongest arguments for pre-departure restructuring of a French SAS or SARL.
+France and Thailand have a comprehensive double-tax treaty in force (signed 27 December 1974), so a Thai-resident shareholder can claim dividend relief under Article 10 rather than suffering the flat 30% domestic rate.
+Structuring the shareholding before departure still matters, and pre-departure restructuring of a French SAS or SARL is often the most consequential part of the exit.

 Is there a France-Thailand tax treaty?

-No. France has no comprehensive double taxation agreement with Thailand as of 2026.
-This means there is no treaty framework to prevent potential double taxation on income during the transition period — the year of departure and the year following.
+Yes.
+France and Thailand have a comprehensive double taxation treaty in force, signed 27 December 1974 and updated via the BEPS MLI.
+It covers dividends under Article 10 as well as interest and royalties, and it provides a treaty framework to resolve potential double taxation during the transition period — the year of departure and the year following.
 Once you are genuinely no longer a French tax resident (foyer resolved, professional deregistration complete, certificate from Thai authorities in hand), France has no valid basis to tax your Thai-period income.
 But the transition year requires careful documentation.
-Dividends from a French SAS retained by a Thai-resident shareholder are subject to 30% French withholding under domestic law.
+Dividends from a French SAS retained by a Thai-resident shareholder are covered by Article 10 of the treaty, so treaty relief is available rather than the flat 30% domestic withholding with no relief.

 How long does the France exit take?